-Believed to be first time in broadcast history that an NFL practice is televised to a national audience, the Packers and Bills culminate two days of combined workouts with the annual Family Night scrimmage on NFL Network (Aug.
+Believed to be first time in broadcast history that an NFL practice is televised to a national audience, Packers and Bills culminate two days of combined workouts with annual Family Night scrimmage on NFL Network (Aug.
 5).

-For just the fifth time in their rich history, the Packers retire a uniform number, the late Reggie White's No. 92 (Sept.
+For just the fifth time in their rich history, Packers retire a uniform number, the late Reggie White's No. 92 (Sept.
 18).

 One day after a 23-17 win over Seattle finalizes the Packers' first losing season since 1991, GM Thompson dismisses Sherman (Jan.
 2).

-After a thorough and exhaustive nine-day search, Thompson names Mike McCarthy the Packers' 14th head coach (Jan.
+After thorough and exhaustive nine-day search, Thompson names Mike McCarthy the Packers' 14th head coach (Jan.
 12).

-Lambeau Field hosts the Frozen Tundra Classic, a collegiate hockey game in which eventual national champion Wisconsin defeats Ohio State, 4-2.
-The event draws 40,890, a virtual sellout and the fourth-largest crowd ever to see an outdoor hockey game (Feb.
+Lambeau Field hosts Frozen Tundra Classic, a collegiate hockey game in which eventual national champion Wisconsin defeats Ohio State, 4-2.
+The event draws 40,890, a virtual sellout and fourth-largest crowd at the time to see an outdoor hockey game (Feb.
 11).

 At team's quarterly board meeting, Harlan formally becomes chairman and chief executive officer and Jones becomes president and chief operating officer (May 31).

-Annual shareholders meeting moves back to Lambeau Field; treasurer Larry Weyers reports $18 million profit from operations during 2005-06 fiscal year, saying Packers have moved to franchise-high seventh place in NFL team revenue rankings (July 19).
+Annual shareholders' meeting moves back to Lambeau Field; Weyers reports $18 million profit from operations during 2005-06 fiscal year, saying Packers have moved to franchise-high seventh place in NFL team revenue rankings (July 19).

-White, a perennial All-Pro and then the team's career sacks leader, becomes Packers' 21st representative in Pro Football Hall of Fame, receiving induction on first ballot (Aug.
+White, a perennial All-Pro and then team's career sacks leader, becomes Packers' 21st representative in Pro Football Hall of Fame, receiving induction on first ballot (Aug.
 5).

-Team announces plans to celebrate 50th anniversary of Lambeau Field, the NFL's longest-tenured facility.
-An anniversary logo is created to mark the occasion with plans to feature it prominently, including on uniforms and on the field (May 15).
+Team announces plans to celebrate 50th anniversary of Lambeau Field, NFL's longest-tenured facility.
+Anniversary logo is created to mark the occasion with plans to feature it prominently, including on uniforms and on field (May 15).

-At team's quarterly meeting, the Board of Directors unanimously supports a move that will allow Bob Harlan, then Chairman of the Board, to serve as the Packers' principal executive officer despite having reached the mandatory retirement age, 70 (May 30).
+At team's quarterly meeting, board of directors unanimously supports a move that will allow Bob Harlan, then chairman of the board, to serve as Packers' principal executive officer despite having reached mandatory retirement age of 70 (May 30).

 At annual shareholders' meeting, treasurer Weyers reports $22 million profit for 2006-07 fiscal year (July 25).